Deesha165/Booky/README.md

 ### 1. Code Quality and Maintainability
 - Follows clean architecture principles with clear separation of concerns
 - Backend and frontend are modular, scalable, and easy to extend
-- Use of Lombok, Spring best practices, and organized DTOs/entities/services
+- Use of Lombok, Mappers, Spring best practices, and organized DTOs/entities/services
 - Adopts best practices in Angular for modular components and services

 ### 2. Functionality and Completeness